shieldoo/shieldoo-mesh/README.md

 #### Graphical installation

 Download installation package `windows-amd64-shieldoo-mesh-setup.exe` and run installation.
 On the second screen of installation wizard provide URL of web management portal - for example for demo portal `https://demo.shieldoo.net` and finish installation.
-Shieldoo mesh client application will run in sys-tray, please follow user manual for details.
+Shieldoo Secure Network client application will run in sys-tray, please follow user manual for details.

 #### Automated installation from command line